aklinker1/vite-plugin-web-extension/packages/create-vite-plugin-web-extension/README.md

 pnpm start --branch <your-branch-name>
 ```

+You can run `pnpm test-all` to run all templates based on your current branch.

+> TODO: Add support for forks with this command.

 ### Adding/Fixing Templates

 You do not need to publish an update the the NPM package to add or fix templates.
 Templates are consumed by the create command by cloning the `main` branch of the repo - so changes just need to be merged into `main`!